 Variable Expense Ratio: What Is It And How To Calculate It

-The variable expense ratio, sometimes called the variable expense ratio, is an accounting tool used to show an organization’s variable production costs as a percentage of net sales.
+The variable expense ratio, sometimes called the variable cost ratio, is an accounting tool used to show an organization’s variable production costs as a percentage of net sales.
 It is part of cost-volume-profit analysis, otherwise known as a CVP analysis, which is an important part of many financial decisions.

 In CVP analysis, the contribution income statement separates expenses into variable and fixed.
 The contribution margin – fixed expenses equal net income.